-Chloramines are heralded for their ability to keep public drinking water safe, but unfortunately, they have some nasty side effects.
+Chloramines are necessary in keeping public drinking water safe, but they also have some unfortunate side effects according to the New Jersey Department of Health.
 From skin and eye irritation to a sharp chemical taste, chloramines can leave you with bloodshot eyes after a shower and ruin the taste of your drinking water.
 Unfortunately, chloramines are much trickier to remove from water than free chlorine.
-A standard carbon filter won’t remove chloramines alone.
+A standard carbon filter does not remove chloramines on its own.
 Instead, a more comprehensive water filtration system like reverse osmosis or a catalytic carbon filter is required.
+In this article, you can learn about what chloramines are, how to remove them from water, and answers to common questions about chloramines in water.

 What are chloramines?

 Chloramines are a water disinfection agent widely used by municipalities to sterilize drinking water.
-Chloramines are formed when both chlorine and ammonia are added to the water supply.
+They form when both chlorine and ammonia are added to a water supply.
 City water distributors use surface waters like lakes and large rivers, reservoirs, and groundwater supplies like underground aquifers.
-This water is often teeming with bacteria, protozoa, and microorganisms.
+These bodies of water are used because they are often teeming with bacteria, protozoa, and microorganisms.
 To ensure those who rely on city water are kept safe from waterborne diseases, the municipal water treatment centers must first disinfect the water.

 Traditionally, city water suppliers have relied solely on chlorine for water disinfection.
 When chlorine is added to water, it initiates a process called oxidation.
 The chlorine forms a weak acid (called hypochlorous acid) that has a neutral electrical charge.
 This acid then penetrates the cell walls of bacteria and eliminates the bacteria.
 Chlorine was first used as a disinfectant in the United States in 1908 in Jersey City.
 When public health officials realized that waterborne illnesses like cholera, dysentery, and typhoid were virtually wiped out, they realized the necessity of disinfecting public water supplies.
 In fact, Life magazine cited the chlorination of water as one of the most significant health advancements of the century.

 However, after the water is disinfected, both chlorine and chloramines have a string of undesirable side effects.
-They are notorious for aggravating skin conditions, ruining the taste of drinking water, and can even degrade rubbers and corrode metal pipes.
-So, while they serve an integral purpose in keeping water safe and clean, there’s no reason to leave them in the water once they’ve served their purpose.
+They are notorious for aggravating skin conditions, ruining the taste of drinking water, and even degrading rubbers and corroding metal pipes.
+While they serve an integral purpose in keeping water safe and clean, chloramines are best removed from water after they have served their purpose.

 Chloramines are used to disinfect water because of their remarkably long-lasting disinfection properties.
-Celebrated for their strength as a “secondary disinfectant”, chloramines remain in the water much longer than chlorine.
-Chloramines are a very stable compound, and won’t readily dissipate or lose potency.
+Celebrated for their strength as a “secondary disinfectant,” chloramines remain in water much longer than chlorine.
+Chloramines are a very stable compound, meaning they do not readily dissipate or lose potency.
 Though a weaker disinfectant than chlorine, they retain their disinfection characteristics much longer than chlorine.
-This means even if you are the home all the way at the outskirts of the city and at the end of the water main, your water will still come out of your tap disinfected and full of chloramine.
-Now, over 20% of Americans on city water drink water that has been treated with chloramines instead of chlorine.
+This means even if your home is on the outskirts of the city and at the end of the water main, your water will still come out of your tap disinfected and full of chloramine.
+According to the EPA, over 20% of Americans on city water drink water that has been treated with chloramines instead of chlorine.

-Chlorine does have several downsides.
-Chlorine is a very volatile compound and is eager to dissipate from the water supply.
+Despite its benefits, chlorine has several downsides.
+It is a very volatile compound and is eager to dissipate from the water supply.
 EPA standards require that there is a residual 0.5ppm of the disinfection agent in the water.
 Since chloramines are so stable, this is easily achieved.
 Chlorine, however, is far more likely to gas off and leave the water before that house at the end of the municipal supplier.
-Additionally, when chlorine is added to a water source with organic matter (like a lake or river) it creates “disinfection byproducts” (or “DBPs”.)
-One of these, trihalomethane (or THM) is a volatile organic compound with several significant health implications.
+Additionally, when chlorine is added to a water source with organic matter like a lake or river, it creates “disinfection byproducts,” also called “DBPs.”
+One of these, trihalomethane (THM) is a volatile organic compound with several significant health implications.
 Prolonged consumption of THMs is linked to reproductive complications and cancer.
 While municipal treatment plants work diligently to ensure that the DBP levels remain low in their water, chloramines offer a safer alternative in this regard.
 They do not create any byproducts when combined with organic matter.

 Unfortunately, chloramines come with many disadvantages.
 Though they help keep the public safe from ingesting illness-causing bacteria and protozoa, they are notorious irritants with corrosive properties.